MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/known-issues.md

 When opening the protected document after installing Adobe Acrobat DC with the MIP extension, the user may still see an error showing that the selected user account does not exist in the tenant, and prompting them to select an account.

 This is an expected error.
 In the prompt window, select **Back** to continue opening the protected document.

+### ADRMS protected files on Android devices

+On Android devices, ADRMS-protected files cannot be opened by the AIP Viewer app.

 >[!NOTE]
 > The AIP Viewer supports guest *organizational* accounts in Azure AD, but not personal or Windows Live accounts.